Aeternitaas/jPlace/README.md

 # jPlace
-A Java-based peer-to-peer recreation of reddit's /r/place.
+A Java-based recreation of reddit's /r/place.

 ## How to host:
 * Server-side: compile src/place/server/PlaceServer.java